The Ultimate Jerk Chicken Recipe for a Family of 4: Our Secret to Island Flavor

 Thighs vs. Breasts: What Works Best to Make Jerk Chicken?

 For the best jerk chicken recipe, we always recommend bone-in, skin-on chicken thighs.
 They stay super moist and soak up all the flavor.
-Drumsticks are also a great choice.
-You can use chicken breasts, but they can dry out more easily.
+Drumsticks are also a great choice. - Chicken breasts?
+They work but tend to dry out faster than thighs.
 If you use breasts, watch them closely while cooking.
 Chicken pieces with bone and skin just hold the taste better.

-Can I make jerk chicken without Scotch bonnet peppers?
+Can I make this jerk chicken but without Scotch bonnet peppers?

 How do I know when the chicken is cooked?